mmacfadden/csc-842-sm23/cycle-4/README.md

 The available commands are:

   * **boot**: This is the default option and will perform all necessary steps to boot the VM.
-However, boot will not redo any previous work.
+However, the boot command will not redo any previous work.
 For example, if the Kernel is already built, it will not be rebuilt.
-  * **config**: Config will cause all configuration files (e.g. make config) to be generated, so that they can be modified before the build.
+  * **config**: Config will cause all configuration files (e.g. make config) to be generated so that they can be modified before the build.
   * **build-kernel**: Will rebuild the Linux Kernel with the current configuration.
   * **build-fs**: Will rebuild the root filesystem with the current configuration.